gingerbeardman/gingerbeardman.github.io/_posts/2021-11-24-displaying-japanese-text-on-english-palm-os-devices.md

 ## Solutions

 There exist a number of solutions that will allow Japanese text to be displayed correctly, though each has their own pros/cons.
-I original wrote up this stuff in [an issue on GitHub](https://github.com/meepingsnesroms/Mu/issues/60).
+I originally wrote about this [in an issue on GitHub](https://github.com/meepingsnesroms/Mu/issues/60).

 I had to survey them all just to be able to sleep at night! 🤣